defiant00/dnd/README.md

 * Oakenbeard is unlikely to return for a while
 * Matthew and Germain are returning to Duskspire, the party is welcome to join them if they want

+## Felspring To Do

+* on the way / barely into the area, during a long rest Reyna should wake up with a wraith just standing there watching her
+* the wraiths in general don't react much, but do seem to occasionally watch Reyna

 # Plot Points